justinottesen/LSPT-Evaluation/README.md

 - **Results**: The list of results which were shown to the user as a result of this query
 - **Clicked**: Which result the user chose
 - **Timestamp**: A timestamp associated with the query
-> Timestamp: When the query started? when it ended?
-Why do we even need this?
-I think it is for link analysis webgraph, we don't have to store it, we can just send it to them.
->
-> Counterargument: We can use this to see how frequently queries occur and how much load is on the search engine

 This will be split among various SQLite tables.
 The exact structure is to be determined.